Jens Keller

 Jens Keller ([ˈjɛns ˈkɛl.lɐ]; born 24 November 1970) is a German football manager and former player who played as a defender.
-He last coached 1.
-FC Nürnberg.
+He last managed SV Sandhausen.

 Playing career

-Keller played professionally for VfB Stuttgart, TSV 1860 München, VfL Wolfsburg, 1.
+Keller played professionally for VfB Stuttgart, 1860 Munich, VfL Wolfsburg, 1.
 FC Köln and Eintracht Frankfurt.

 Managerial career

 VfB Stuttgart

 On 13 October 2010, Keller became interim manager of VfB Stuttgart until a permanent appointment had been found.
 He was replaced by Bruno Labbadia after two months in charge of the team on 12 December 2010.
 He finished with a record of five wins, three draws, and five losses.

 FC Schalke 04

 On 16 December 2012, Keller was promoted from his position as the U17 coach to be the new head coach.
 His contract for Schalke 04 was set to last until the end of the season.
 On 10 May 2013, Keller's contract with Schalke 04 was extended for two more seasons.

 After only two wins in 10 matches in the 2014–15 season, Keller was sacked on 7 October 2014 and succeeded by Roberto Di Matteo as head coach.
 He finished with a record of 36 wins, 16 draws, and 24 losses.